shahern004/CRUSTy/README.md

 ## Security Considerations

+- DO NOT use CRUSTy for critical file encryption.
+This is purely an educational proof-of-concept
 - CRUSTy uses AES-256-GCM, a secure authenticated encryption algorithm
 - Each file is encrypted with a unique nonce to prevent replay attacks
 - Email-based key derivation uses HKDF with SHA-256 for secure key generation
 - The application has not been formally audited for security vulnerabilities
 - For highly sensitive data, consider using established encryption tools
-- I do not advocate using CRUSTy for important usage because it is a learning project

 ## Rust and C/C++ Interfacing